Stephen G. Eskoff

 Later in 1946, Steve returned to Herkimer where he resumed employment at Loblaws, took on carpentry and building projects and later also worked at Remington Rand in Ilion, NY.
 While working at Remington Rand, he met the love of his life, Julia Barberio, through a family member.
 Steve and Julia were married on September 24, 1949 in St. Mary’s Church in Frankfort, NY.
 They settled in Frankfort where Steve built their home on Sixth Ave.
 Steve and Julia lived there for several years before moving onto the many other chapters of their lives together.
 They enjoyed 61 years of marriage until Julia’s passing on June 15, 2011.

-Steve was a great public speaker and a Dale Carnegie Instructor early in his career.
-He enjoyed helping and mentoring others throughout his years in business and long after retirement.
+Steve graduated from the Mohawk Valley Technical Institute in 1958 and later studied sales management at Columbia University.
+He was a great public speaker and a Dale Carnegie Instructor early in his career.
+Steve enjoyed helping and mentoring others throughout his years in business and long after retirement.
 He was also an ardent supporter of numerous charitable and community causes throughout his life and was passionate about helping others.
 He served as a Eucharistic Minister at Beaumont Hospital in Royal Oak, MI for many years following his retirement.
 While living in Michigan, he gave his time to such organizations as the Saint Vincent & Sarah Fischer Center where along with his wife, Julia, provided years of volunteer service and fundraising leadership for their Farmington Hills residential facility and their programing mission.
 They also organized week long respite retreats for the area’s homeless, at their church, St. Owen.
 In 2003, Steve headed a long-term campaign to vastly improve and expand senior services within Bloomfield Township.
 After years of devoted work by both Steve and his wife Julia, that campaign resulted in the building of a state of the art Senior Center that now serves many thousands of residents per year with essential services.
 Steve has served as Chairman of the Senior Center Advisory Board from its inception until his recent passing.

 Steve loved spending time with his family and friends and they loved spending time with him.
 He enjoyed cooking for others, entertaining and telling stories, working on carpentry and furniture projects, drafting plans, drawing and painting watercolors, animals, reading, history, music, sports, travel and gardening.